kittychew/bigfoot-sightings-analysis/README.md

 ## Files Included

+- **bfro_locations.csv**: The dataset containing the locations of Bigfoot sightings.
-- `bfro_reports_geocoded.csv`: Raw data of sightings.
+- **bfro_reports.json**: Raw JSON data with details of individual sightings.
-- `bfro_location.csv`: Location-based classification data.
-- `Analysis_Code.py`: Python code used for data cleaning, analysis, and visualization.
+- **bfro_reports_geocoded.csv**: Geocoded data for the sightings.
+- **finalNotebook.ipynb**: The Jupyter notebook containing the analysis and visualizations.
-- `Jupyter_Notebooks/`: Folder containing notebooks for each section of the analysis.
+- **timothyrenner-bfro-sightings-data**: The dataset used for the sightings analysis.

 ## Credits